kevinmeredith/tech-lead-book/intro.md

 `*` - https://akfpartners.com/books/the-art-of-scalability

+< close with 5 Dysfunctions of a Team on teamwork + importance of helping the team to win>

 ## Why I Wrote This Book

 I decided to write this book based on my own personal experiences as a Software Engineer and Technical Lead.
 I aim to